CaravanaCloud/Demerzel/README.md

 Let's Automate:
 * Resource Owner Attribuiton (attribution / a9n)

+Features:
-** Custom Config Rule to detect the missing attribution (In Progress) ** SSM Automation Document to remediate by querying cloudtrail with athena (Next) ** CloudFormaton template to create cloudtrail and athena resources (Later)
+* Custom Config Rule to detect the missing attribution (In Progress)
+* SSM Automation Document to remediate by querying cloudtrail with athena (Next)
+* CloudFormaton template to create cloudtrail and athena resources (Later)